PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 ---
 title: 'Over The Wire - Bandit'
 date: '2022-11-02'
-tags: ['Infosec', 'Linux']
+tags: ['Info Sec', 'Linux']
 draft: false
-summary: 'Walkthrough of each level of Over the Wire Bandit.
-It CLI game to master Linux, SSH, and much mores'
+summary: 'Walkthrough of each level of Over the Wire's Bandit series.
+Its a CLI game which helps players master Linux, SSH, and much more.'
 layout: PostSimple
 bibliography: references-data.bib
 canonicalUrl: